-Maritza was born in Mexico, where she studied architecture.
+Maritza Rodriguez, Lead Teacher Maritza was born in Mexico, where she studied architecture.
 She worked for 22 years in that field and then worked for two years as a math teacher in a public high school.
 She later taught art and design at a private Catholic school.
 She and her husband (of more than 30 years!) have lived in the U.S. since 2005.
-She started at Discovery Woods at 2008 and joined Eastern Ridge when it was founded in 2014.
+She started at Discovery Woods in 2008 and joined Eastern Ridge when it was founded in 2014.
 Maritza truly loves working with our youngest students, and is particularly inspired to collect forest artifacts like leaves, twigs, and rocks with the children to inspire painting and art.
 She also enjoys teaching them songs and stories in Spanish.
 She especially loves how her children explore and discover new things, and watching their faces when they finish a project that they’ve worked on for a long time.
 Maritza and her husband, Jorge, have two children and live in Sterling.

-Sue Stone, Lead Teacher
+Louisa Stetekluh, Lead Teacher

 joined the ERS teaching team in January but is a long-time local.
 She was raised in Falls Church, graduated from George Mason University with a BA In psychology, and raised her daughters in Arlington, Virginia.